Midnightcoffee/Course-Projects/README.md

 Where is the rest?
 =====================
 Didn't you do a lot more?
 Yes, I did.
 But in reviewing my work I realized that it wouldn't be fair to other student to leave all my MOOC class work exposed.
-Furthermore its fairly distracting as 80% of it is template files and data files!
+Furthermore its fairly distracting as 80% of it is template files/provided code and txt files for testing.
+!
 On top of that 80% of udacity work was just done in-broswer.